madatoo/juiceme-ms4/README.md

 During production, I had a problem with connection to heroku and deployment (which wasn't easy for me :) ) and updating my database with my own data (I didn't have the fixtures).
 That probably was the worst part for me (except the troubles with the single product page).

-The page has a minor error which doesn't allow users to open the single page and add product to the bag.
-I checked my code, and can't find the solution.
-Due to my time to finish this project being very limited I decided to assign it as a know bug.
+The page had a minor error which doesn't allow users to open the single page and add product to the bag.
+I checked my code, and did't know how to fix this bug.
+Now the page is working almoust ok (I need to remove last bug which allow the user go to the checkout page - now it is not working). now I get an error NoReverseMatch at /bag/ (bag/update_bag)

-Another error (that started today) is that the nav bar doesn't display properly, even though it was working yesterday, but now the hamburger menu is not working as I wanted.

-The issue is also with the my account section, which is not displaying as the dropdown menu.

-I wanted to add the privacy policy to my app, but I did't know how to do it.
-I made it by adding link to the privacy policies page, but I did't create the proper policy.
+I have a little time, to finish this project.
+To keep all essential requirements done I decided to removed the broken link to Privacy Policy from footer.
 I assigned it as the left to implement solution, just like the using the social media to easly login to page.
-This allows visitors to create an account and save their time.
+This allows visitors to create an account faster, by clicking one button and save their time.
 I would also be able to track the visitors (to know how long they stay on page etc.).
+To implement this solution I will needed also add to login/create account page checkbox which will be needed cliked when user give me permission to tracking him via SM).

+Because a lack of time I also dropped an idea to add contact page to my project and moved the contact email from footer to home page (but this email it is not a link to contact page  it is only info how the visitors can contact with company).
+The contact page is a solution which will be implemented in the future).

 My endpoint (webhook) doesn't work properly.